-Most people who ‘show off’ are just recalling a phrase they’ve already practiced.
-Just like all the famous jazz players, these phrases have been practiced constantly.
-So if you want to really impress people then memorize a few cool phrases and people will think that you’re a musical prodigy!
+Most people who ‘show off’ are just recalling a phrase they’ve already practised.
+Just like all the famous jazz players, these phrases have been practised constantly.
+So if you want to really impress people, then memorize a few cool phrases and people will think that you’re a musical prodigy!

 If you have no problem showing off then performing live should be a piece of cake!

-3. You’ve researched and practiced having a stage presence
+3. You’ve researched and practised having a stage presence